Statues and Holy Pictures

 The lives of the saints are inspirational.
 Their images remind us of their testimony, which can encourage us in our own walk with God.
 In the early Church, when 99% of the people couldn't read and there were no readily available texts, statues, pictures and stained glass windows were the common man's Bible.

 If Exodus 20 were to be taken in the strictest sense, just think what it would mean.
-Not only could you not have images of saints, but also no pictures of friends or family, no statues of George Washington, no paintings of Martin Luther, and no picture Bibles or dolls for children.
+Not only could you not have images of saints, but also no pictures of friends or family, no statues of George Washington, no paintings of Martin Luther, no picture Bibles, and no dolls or teddy bears.
 After all, if the Bible strictly prohibits the making of images, then you can't do it for any reason.

 Copyright © 2001 StayCatholic.com